Becoming an Inclusive Community

 On July 30, the General Plan Update Advisory Committee (GPAC) held a special meeting to discuss the topics of racial, social, and environmental justice in the General Plan.
-The GPAC decided by consensus to add a new Racial, Social, and Environmental Justice Element to the General Plan and at a future meeting, the Committee will discuss specific goals, policies, and action items for the new Element.
-For more information on the Los Gatos 2040 General Plan Update, please visit www.LosGatos2040.com.
+The GPAC decided by consensus to add a new Racial, Social, and Environmental Justice Element to the General Plan and on October 15, 2020 at 7:00 p.m., the Committee will discuss specific goals, policies, and action items for the new Element.
+For more information on the Los Gatos 2040 General Plan Update, including the October 15 meeting report, draft element, and Zoom link, please visit www.LosGatos2040.com.

 The Town of Los Gatos is hosting a series of Community Workshops to address issues of racial and social injustice and discuss how Los Gatos can be more welcoming for all.

 The first Workshop regarding Police Department Practices and Potential Reforms occurred on September 8, 2020 at 7:00 p.m. via teleconference.
 A panel including the Town Manager, Town Attorney, and Los Gatos-Monte Sereno Chief of Police was available to listen, learn, respond to questions, discuss policy options, and identify specific next steps.